During the semester

 There are many different types of accommodations students can need due to a disability.
 When you receive an email letting you know that a student in one of your classes needs accommodation, please reply promptly so needed arrangements can be made as quickly as possible.
 The sooner the accommodations can be made, the sooner your student can be successful in your class.

-Different types of accommodations are needed to help the student get the same information and have the same learning experiences as your other students, depending on the disability (i.e. vision, hearing, physical mobility, cognitive, or other disabilities).
+The email will tell you what specific accommodations are needed to help the student get the same information and have the same learning experiences as your other students.
 Some accommodations will require giving the Assistive Technology & Accessibility Centers staff information and materials such as your syllabus, reading list, video links, etc., and talking with a consultant about the specific needs of the individual student.
-Other accommodations may include things you can do yourself like being welcoming to an ASL interpreter or service dog, writing larger on a whiteboard, editing the captions on videos you make, or arranging your seating chart so that a student in a wheelchair can easily reach their seat.
+Other accommodations may include things you can do yourself like being welcoming to an ASL interpreter or service dog, writing larger on a whiteboard, editing the captions on videos you make, or making sure the digital version of any handouts or reading material is accessible to a screen reader program.

 The following are the most common accommodations needed in Canvas.

-For more on accessibility and some easy strategies to improve your course, see the Improving the Accessibility of Your Canvas Course course in Expand.
+For more on accessibility and some easy strategies to improve your course, visit the Improving the Accessibility of Your Canvas Course in Expand.

 Extra time on quizzes and exams

-If you have timed quizzes or exams in Canvas, one common accommodation is to provide extra time for completion.
+If you have timed quizzes or exams in Canvas, you may need to provide extra time for completion.
 If you have a student who needs extra time, you can make that adjustment in the Quizzes tool using the “Moderate This Quiz” button on the right side of the screen when you are viewing (not editing) the quiz.
-If you do not see a “Moderate This Quiz” button, check if the quiz is published.
-While the quiz does not need to be open to students (i.e. the Available From date can be in the future) it must be published to be able to see the button.
+If you do not have a “Moderate This Quiz” button, check if the quiz is published.
+While the quiz does not need to be open to students (i.e. the Available From date can be in the future) it must be published to be able to activate the button.

 Accessible Canvas assignments, pages, and syllabi